girishji/vsnip-complete.vim/README.md

 `enable`|`Boolean`|Enable this extension.
 Default is `true`.
 `priority`|`Number`|Higher priority items are shown at the top.
 Default is `11`.
 `maxCount`|`Number`|Maximum number of items shown.
 Default is `10`.
-`adaptNonKeyword`|`Boolean`|(experimental) When completing '#i' candidates sourced from snippets adjust completion such that they are compatible with items starting with 'i' as returned by LSP.
+`adaptNonKeyword`|`Boolean`|(experimental) When completing '#i' candidates sourced from snippets, adjust completion such that they are compatible with items starting with 'i' as returned by LSP.
 Default is `false`.

 Default options are as follows.